How does Agile work?

 The Sprint model

-Using a flexible fund awarded as part of the grant from NERC, the Agile Initiative opens Calls for Sprint proposals once or twice a year, inviting researchers to submit proposals that are co-created with policymakers and stakeholders.
+Teams of research based at Oxford University come together with policymakers and stakeholders to produce environmental research rapidly in response to an urgent policy challenge or opportunity.
 In Agile, ‘policy’ is not limited to government policy, nor are we just interested in policy change.
 We are equally concerned with strategies, policies and their application in practice by public, private and charitable bodies in local, regional, national and international contexts.
+Teams are interdisciplinary and solutions-focused.

 Sprints have to meet five criteria: